nats-io/nats-architecture-and-design/adr/ADR-32.md

 ## Consequences

 The new JetStream simplified consumer API is separate from the _legacy_ functionality.
-The legacy functionality will be deprecacted.
+The legacy functionality will be deprecated.